 Also, check out this list of 25 ways to increase website traffic from WordStream.

 Pageviews play a critical role in the life of a successful online publisher.
 However, there are many more metrics to consider and understand such as those mentioned in our AdTech for dummies page where we define over 80 industry related terms.

 Do you have millions of pageviews but don’t know how to monetize them effectively?
 At MonetizeMore we’re experts at monetization and ad optimization and can help you maximize your ad revenue!
-Sign up to get started today!
+Sign up for a Starter account at MonetizeMore today!

 What are pageviews in Google Analytics?